 |Eligibility for application:||The candidates must have passed S.L.C or equivalent examination in at least has second division from recognized institute with compulsory Mathematics, English and Science subjects.|

 |Note:||The quotas for scholarship, sponsorship, entrance examination and selection criteria are as per the provision of the CTEVT rules and regulation.|

 Ophthalmic Assistants are regarded as the back bone of the eye care services in Nepal.
-To fulfill the required need of ophthalmic assistants for the expansion and development of eye care services, Diploma in Ophthalmic Science (DOS) course was started in collaboration with Lahan Technical School, Lahan and Sagarmatha Choudhary Eye Hospital, Lahan.
-Currently 76 students are undergoing 2nd year and 3rd year of DOS training at SCEH of 3rd and 4th batches.
+To fulfill the required need of ophthalmic assistants for the expansion and development of eye care services, Diploma in Ophthalmic Science (DOS) course was started in collaboration with Lahan Technical School, Lahan and Sagarmatha Choudhary Eye Hospital, Lahan from 2015.
+Currently 76 students are undergoing 2nd year and 3rd year of DOS training at SCEH.